 If you know your priorities, you can balance your work-from-home career and life easily.

-I have found Eisenhower Matrix works effectively when I need to set my priorities.
+I have found the Eisenhower Matrix works effectively when I need to set my priorities.

-How to Achieve Work-Life Balance Using Eisenhower Matrix?
+How to Achieve Work-Life Balance Using the Eisenhower Matrix?

 Dwight D. Eisenhower was the 34th President of the United States from 1953 until 1961.

 He developed this matrix as a tool to help himself decide and focus on the most important tasks he should do each day.